Atherdint History, Family Crest & Coats of Arms

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
-The recorded variations of Atherdint include Atherton, Atheron and others.
+The recorded variations of Atherdint include Atherton, Atheron, Hetherston, Adderstone and many more.

 Early Notables of the Atherdint family (pre 1700)